US mass shooters exploited gaps, errors in background checks

 MISTAKE IN DATA: CHARLESTON, SOUTH CAROLINA, CHURCH

-The gunman who killed 9 worshippers in 2015 at Mother Emanuel AME Church acquired a handgun because of a combination of a mistake in the background database and lack of follow-through.
+The gunman who killed nine worshippers in 2015 at Mother Emanuel AME Church acquired a handgun because of a combination of a mistake in the background database and lack of follow-through.

 Dylann Roof had been arrested on drug charges just weeks earlier.
 Although that arrest should have prevented him from purchasing the pistol he used in the attack, the FBI examiner reviewing the sale never saw the arrest report because the wrong agency was listed in state criminal history records.
 After being told she had the wrong agency to review the arrest record and being directed to a different police department, she didn’t follow through.